-Denise Van Outen has been forced to pull out of Dancing On Ice (opens in new tab), announcing she's "gutted" to share the news.
+Denise Van Outen 'gutted' as she's forced to pull out of Dancing On Ice

 The Essex born actress and TV presenter has had to quit the ITV ice skating content in the second week after suffering a nasty shoulder injury.

 Sharing a photo of her with her arm in a sling beside her pro partner Matt Evers on Instgram, Denise explained she did the damage during a fall on the ice.

 'GUTTED!
 If you’ve been watching @dancingonice you will be aware that just over a week ago I had a nasty fall and injured my shoulder.
 I managed to skate my first dance with @themattevers on the live show through a gritted smile because the pain was unbearable,' Denise penned.

 Confessing she's no longer able to skate through the pain, she shared the extent of the painful mishap, adding, 'I’ve tried as hard as I can to carry on because I love the show and the amazing team in front and behind the cameras.
 Initially we thought with rest I could make a return to the ice, but a recent MRI scan has shown that I have 3 bone fractures as well as a partial dislocation.
 OUCH!
 No wonder I’ve been in agony.